-Don’t let your dining tables from Tesco go to waste.
+Don’t let your dining tables go to waste.
 Sitting together as a family during mealtime is the easiest method to instill proper table manners.
 Even if all of you are busy, try to eat together at home at least once a week.
 For starters, you can teach your children how to use utensils and a napkin (as opposed to shirtsleeves and hands.
 Although I don't push the utensil thing until they are in grade-school).
 Eating with their mouths closed is also an important lesson that you need to teach them.
 No one wants to watch the food mastication process.
 The trick here is to model the proper table manners and avoid making it look like a boring classroom discussion.

 2. Be a good role model